mvisser/mvisser.github.com/_posts/2011-07-13-first-post.markdown

 ---
 layout: default
-title First Post
+title: First Post
 ---

-This is the first post for Jekyll on github hosting!
+This is the first post with Jekyll on github hosting!